 Cotton socks and underwear.
 Make sure the garments are made of 100 percent cotton rather than a cotton blend.

 Reading material.
-Paperback books, current magazines, comic books.
+Paperback books, current magazines and comic books.

 Electronics.
-Portable DVD player, CD player, DVDs, CDs, handheld electronic games.
+Portable media player, handheld electronic games.
+Maybe a disposable camera.

 Batteries.
 Size AA and D batteries are in high demand.
-If you're sending a battery-operated device, such as a CD player, remove the batteries so the appliance doesn't accidentally turn on during shipment.
+If you're sending a battery-operated device, remove the batteries so the appliance doesn't accidentally turn on during shipment.
 And remember: you cannot ship lithium-ion batteries.

 Phone cards.
 Shop around to get the best deal on overseas minutes.

 What can’t you send in a care package?